LindnerBrewery/lindnerbrewery.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
-Has been having fun with PowerShell since 2007 and loves to deploy software.
+Has been having fun with PowerShell since 2007 and loves to deploy software